rkwap/rating-system/README.md

 # rating-system
- A simple rating system for multiplayer competitions
+A simple rating system for multiplayer games